Scille/winfsp_wrs/README.md

 cargo install bindgen-cli
 ```

-On top of that, Clang is needed by [rust-bindgen](https://github.com/rust-lang/rust-bindgen) for parsing WinFPS C++ API headers.
+On top of that, Clang is needed by [rust-bindgen](https://github.com/rust-lang/rust-bindgen) for parsing WinFSP C++ API headers.

 To install Clang (also [see rust-bindgen doc](https://rust-lang.github.io/rust-bindgen/requirements.html#windows)):